IIpho3nix/loggers/README.md

 [03:00:00] [TEST/TRACE] this is a trace test var1: abc var2: 1234 test
 ```

-if there is a '{}' in the logging string the next varible passed will be replace it and if there is none the next varible will be appended to the end of the log
+if there is a '{}' in the logging string the next varible passed will   replace it and if there is none the next varible will be appended to the end of the log

 ## Crash Logging